razorx89/nmfgpu/README.md

 # nmfgpu
-*Computation of the Non-negative Matrix Factorization (NMF) on CUDA capable Hardware*
+*CUDA accelerated computation of Non-negative Matrix Factorizations (NMF)*

+## About
+The Non-negative Matrix Factorization (NMF) was first described by *Paatero and Tapper* [1] and further developed by *Lee & Seung* [2].
+Since then various algorithms for different needs were developed, such as *Alternating Hoyer Constrained Least Squared (AHCLS)* [3], *Gradient Descent Constrained Least Squares (GDCLS)* [4] and *Non-smooth Non-negative Matrix Factorization (nsNMF)* [5].
+This library implements a set of algorithms and initialization strategies using the CUDA platforms.
+A binding to this library exists for the R language and can be found [here](https://github.com/razorx89/nmfgpu4R).

+## Citation
+TBA

 ## Licence
-This library is primary distributed under the terms of the *General Public Licence Version 3 (GPVv3)*.
+This library is primary distributed under the terms of the *General Public Licence Version 3 (GPLv3)*.

 ![GPLv3 Logo](http://www.gnu.org/graphics/gplv3-127x51.png "GPLv3 Logo")